 Benefits of Waste Management

-- Minimizes disposal costs and increased profits
+- Minimizes disposal costs and increases profits

 - Streamlines reporting and information sharing